Mycoplasma pneumoniae infection

 Non-specific rashes due to mycoplasma infection can be treated with bland emollients to reduce discomfort.

 Expert advice should be sought if there are blisters or mucous membrane involvement.
 In patients with erythema multiforme, supportive care and close observation is essential.

 - Mouth and eye and genital skin care

 - Hydration and attention to nutritional needs

-- Ophthalmologist consutation if eyes are red or painful or there is visual disturbance.
+- Ophthalmologist consultation if eyes are red or painful or there is visual disturbance

-- Routine use of corticosteroids in M. pneumoniae-associated rashes and Stevens-Johnson syndrome is not supported by available medical evidence.
+- Routine use of corticosteroids in M. pneumoniae-associated rashes and SJS is not supported by available medical evidence

 - The outcome, especially in otherwise healthy children and young adults is usually excellent.